Korg Opsix | 250 custom sounds

 UI

 So be warned: editing the Opsix to its fullest potential equals constant clicking between pages of the modules.
-It is okay if you want to make some traditional sounds, because Opsix can work as a traditional synth with its sawtooths and filters, plus the quality FX unit is a quick gateway to make something nice (I think Opsix has the most interesting setup of reverbs).
+The interface is fine if you want to make some traditional sounds, because Opsix can work as a traditional synth with its sawtooths and filters, plus the quality FX unit is a quick gateway to make something nice (I think Opsix has the most interesting setup of reverbs).
 But it is not a good way to make FM easy.
-Of course it’s much easier than DX-7, but is this the best we can get?
-I personally hoped for more.
-It’s nowhere near the Minilogue in terms of clarity and ease of use, and there seem to be better hardware interfaces if you want to learn FM.
+There seem to be better hardware interfaces out there if you want to learn or make the most out of FM synthesis.

 But overall – and objectively – it’s fine.
 Comfy & ergonomic.
 The tweaking process is not that much different than the Hydrasynth’s (step1: click a button -> step 2: twist a knob assigned to a display slot).
 It’s a bit more cumbersome due to the small size of the Opsix, its screen and shared (shift) buttons, but if you want me to compare it to yet another synth, I’ll say the screen design and the editing process is much better than, for example, Behringer Deepmind’s.
-You might be surprised with this opinion, because the Deepmind has waaaay more knobs (or sliders) and a larger screen.
-But the Deepmind screen has lags, and there’s so much things packed into it that navigating becomes tedious.
-Opsix on the other hand seems to have a very fast processor and a nice, symmetrical screen-to-knob cross-reference, which makes its menu-diving experience much better.
-To tell you the truth, I even prefer to dive into the Opsix menu to reach the third LFO than to play this stupid game of latching and un-latching the LFO3 button in the Modal Cobalt 8.
+You might be surprised with this opinion, because the Deepmind has way more knobs (or sliders) and a larger screen.
+But the Deepmind screen has lags, and there’s so many things packed into the screen that navigating becomes tedious.
+Opsix, on the other hand, seems to have a very fast processor and a nice, symmetrical screen-to-knob cross-reference, which makes its menu-diving experience much better.
+To tell you the truth, I even prefer to dive into the Opsix menu to reach the third LFO than to play this silly game of latching and un-latching the LFO3 button in the Modal Cobalt 8.

-Korg has managed to squeeze the most out of this limited layout and maybe this is what we’re paying for – their brains (and their asses, sitting in an R&D office on an expensive piece of real estate in California – too bad they couldn’t for all that money build a normal librarian software and we have to go through 11 steps to install it.
+Korg has managed to squeeze the most out of this limited layout and maybe this is what we’re paying for – their brains (and their butts, sitting in an R&D office on an expensive piece of real estate in California – too bad they couldn’t for all that money build a normal librarian software and we have to go through 11 steps to install it.
 Here’s a passage from the installation manual: “The Sound Librarian communicates with the opsix using networking over USB (as opposed to MIDI).
 Networking uses the RNDIS protocol, which is included with Microsoft Windows, but not included with MacOS.
 The installation includes not only the Sound Librarian itself, but also HoRNDIS (an implementation of RNDIS) on MacOS, and Bonjour on Windows” – yeah, ok, thanks Korg, everything’s clear.
-Back in the day I would just click a button and send a sysex library to my computer.
-Now I have to deal with “progress”).
+Au revoir;)

 THE SOUND (or rather THE SOUNDS)

-But in my opinion this route is the good news, for at least two reasons.
+But in my opinion this reality brings some good news, for at least two reasons.
 One – it’s something different; it’s not an obvious, hackneyed sound.
 Two – it’s “laid back” yet “present” (a pleasing quality for the ear) and amazingly versatile in its shapeshifting ability.
-Opsix’s six operators with detailed settings, various filters, various waveforms, user-defined algorithms, lots of FX and a mod matrix that can modulate practically all of it make up a force to be reckoned with, and enable the synth to create a remarkable, practically speaking neverending supply of original patches.
+Opsix’s six operators with their detailed parameters, the various filters, the diverse waveforms, the user-defined algorithms, lots of FX and a mod matrix that can modulate practically all of it make up a force to be reckoned with and enable the synth to create a remarkable, practically speaking never-ending supply of original patches.
 I think this is the kind of synth that will yield a huge collection of customs sounds over the coming years because each person tweaking it will approach it somewhat differently.
 The generous engine gives tons of possibilities for every synthesis school out there.
 The only proviso is that you have to modulate quite a number of parameters to bring it all to life.

 THE END